mjb3/Discuit.jl/docs/src/examples.md

 plot_autocorrelation(ac)
 ```

 Note that the latter formulation (for multiple chains) is likely to give a more accurate indication of algorithm performance.
 The code is virtually identical.
-Just replace `rs` with the results of a call to `run_gelman_diagnostic`.
+Just replace `rs` with the results of a call to `run_multi_chain_analysis`.

 ## Convergence diagnostics